 One of the most common user problems on Windows 10 machines is when the keyboard stops working.
 In this case, most often the keyboard does not work on the Login Screen or in the Windows Store apps.
 Moreover, the mouse in most of these cases works fine, despite the connection of both devices via the single USB interface.

 What to Do When Your Keyboard Is Not Working?

-Tip.
-Before proceeding, do not forget to check that your keyboard works fine on another computer and is securely connected to a USB or PS/2 port!
+But if you want to fix the problem using current keyboard, the next thing you need to do is to check if your keyboard works fine on another computer and is securely connected to a USB or PS/2 port!

 Check If Your Keyboard Works in BIOS/UEFI

 Restart your computer and try to access you BIOS/UEFI menu by pressing a special key (usually to access BIOS you need to press F1, F2, F11 or Del key).
 If it was possible to get the BIOS, then on the hardware level, the keyboard is OK.
 But don’t forget to check that the keyboard is working properly in BIOS/UEFI.

 Switch the Keyboard to Another USB Port